WWE Rumors: Bray Wyatt To Return As ‘Repackaged’ Superstar After ‘Ultimate Deletion,’ Per Dave Meltzer

-The latest WWE rumors after Bray Wyatt’s loss to Matt Hardy on Monday’s show suggest that Wyatt will return eventually, but as a “completely different” superstar.
-The leader of the Wyatt Family was originally brought up the main roster along with Luke Harper and Erick Rowan, with big man Braun Strowman even joining the mix.
+The latest WWE rumors after Bray Wyatt’s loss to Matt Hardy on Monday’s show suggest that Wyatt will return eventually but as a “completely different” superstar.
+The leader of the Wyatt Family was originally brought up to the main roster along with Luke Harper and Erick Rowan, with big man Braun Strowman even joining the mix.
 However, after the disbanding of the family and Wyatt’s solo run with the WWE title as well as this latest feud with Hardy, it looks like things will change for him.
 Here are the latest details on what’s being said about the former leader of the Wyatt Family.

-The finish of WWE’s Raw on Monday night saw Wyatt defeated in an “Ultimate Deletion match.
+The finish of WWE Raw on Monday night saw Wyatt defeated in an “Ultimate Deletion” match.
 It signaled the end of the “great war” between him and Matt Hardy that had been going on for several months.
 It also included Wyatt being pushed into a lake, with no sign of him after that happened.
-That has fans speculating when he might return, and what he’ll be doing.
-On Tuesday, Ringside News‘ Steve Carrier relayed news that Dave Meltzer discussed Bray Wyatt’s situation on the recent Wrestling Observer Radio show.
-During the discussion, Meltzer said WWE is going to be repackaging Wyatt due to the “Eater of Worlds” gimmick seems to have run its course.
+That has fans speculating when he might return and what he’ll be doing.
+On Tuesday, Ringside News’ Steve Carrier relayed news that Dave Meltzer discussed Bray Wyatt’s situation on the recent Wrestling Observer Radio show.
+During the discussion, Meltzer said WWE is going to be repackaging Wyatt due to the “Eater of Worlds” gimmick running its course.

 The #UltimateDeletion was upon us last night on #RAW as #WOKEN @MATTHARDYBRAND looked to rid the @WWEUniverse of @WWEBrayWyatt!
 RESULTS… https://t.co/EKr1yTyVJB